 - Click the "Add Watermark" button to get the output watermarked file.

-- Download the PDF file or share it immediately.
+- Download the PDF or share it immediately.

-Since watermarks are intended to mark the entire file, in the case of multi-page PDF files you cannot select a watermark for individual pages.
+Since watermarks are intended to mark the entire file, in the case of multi-page PDFs you cannot select a watermark for individual pages.
 When you click the relevant button, all pages of the uploaded document will be affected.

-- If you need to stamp only some pages, you can first split PDF, add a watermark to the desired pages, and finally merge the files back.
+- If you need to stamp only some pages, you can first split PDF, add a watermark to the desired pages, and finally merge the archives back.

 Why choose us to watermark PDF?

-PDF Candy is a suite of tools designed to make editing and working with PDF files fast, easy, and free.
+PDF Candy is a suite of tools designed to make editing and working with PDFs fast, easy, and free.

 We offer cross-device and cross-platform tools, which means you can use them right from your browser on the device of your choice.
 The service works equally well on Windows, macOS, Linux, and smartphones and tablets.